nhcarrigan/becca-docs/docs/privacy-policy.md

 - The Server Owner's Name and ID
 - Information related to errors generated in the server.

-**Visibility**: This data is only visible to members of the development and support team.
+**Visibility**: These data are only visible to members of the development and support team.

 **Optout**: You can opt out of this data collection by removing Becca from your server.